 A number of flagship projects have been implemented by DRC in Italy.
 More recent projects evolve around socio-legal assistance, health and provision of support to basic needs for migrants at the border areas.
 DRC in Italy is also participating in the Protecting Rights at Borders (PRAB) project aimed at monitoring illegal pushbacks and violations at the internal EU borders.

-Two new projects related to social housing for migrants, refugees and asylum seekers will be launched, as well as a new local intervention on the support of homeless people – amongst which many are irregular migrants and refugees, in the city of Turin.
+DRC Italy also implements international housing projects for migrants, refugees and asylum seekers, as well as local interventions for the support of homeless people – amongst which many are irregular migrants and refugees, in the city of Turin.

-Ukraine: DRC Italy has established a hotline to promptly respond to the needs of people arriving from Ukraine along two intertwined streams of activities related to protection-information management and legal aid.
+Ukraine: DRC Italy has established a helpdesk to promptly respond to the needs of people arriving from Ukraine along two intertwined streams of activities related to protection-information management and legal aid.

-A DRC Legal Aid Officer works with the hotline team to provide in-depth legal analysis and legal support of complex cases.
-The Legal Aid Officer also takes care of drafting legal documents, facilitating contacts to relevant institutions, public social services, as well as assessing protection needs and community assets to identify risks and vulnerabilities.
+A DRC Legal Aid Officer works with the hotline team to provide in-depth legal analysis and legal support for complex cases.
+The Legal Aid Officer also takes care of drafting legal documents, facilitating contacts with relevant institutions, and public social services, as well as assessing protection needs and community assets to identify risks and vulnerabilities.

 DRC Italy hotline for Ukrainians and host communities: +39 011 432 67 00